Manhattan Equitable Distribution Lawyer

 Efforts to insulate separate property and protect these assets from becoming marital property must be implemented proactively.
 Once commingling occurs, it cannot be undone.
 A carefully drafted prenuptial agreement can designate assets as “separate property” even if those assets would otherwise constitute marital property.

 Our New York City equitable distribution attorneys can thoroughly assess your circumstances and advise you on which of your assets are likely to be considered separate property or marital property.
-Our team at Roven Law Group, P.C. understands how much is at stake, which is why we will work closely with you to develop a strategy that accounts for your priorities and seeks a just outcome.
+Our Manhattan equitable distribution lawyers at Roven Law Group, P.C. understands how much is at stake, which is why we will work closely with you to develop a strategy that accounts for your priorities and seeks a just outcome.